code-gorilla-au/odize/README.md

 ## Motivation

 Bringing the JS ecosystem to golang!
-Jokes aside, I wanted to remove boilerplate code from the tests.
+Jokes aside, I wanted to remove boilerplate code from the tests while still using the core testing library.
+Heavy inspiration from [vitest](https://vitest.dev/) and [jest](https://jestjs.io/), odize aims to be a light weight, easy to use test framework on top of the standard library.

 The golang testing standard lib is more than capable for most cases, it's preferable to default to the standard lib where possible.

-If what you're working on needs to be able to filter tests by tag, have more granular setup / teardown code, please consider odize
+If what you're working on needs to be able to filter tests by tag, have more granular setup / teardown code, please consider odize.

 ## Features